U-Pick!! BERRIES U-Pick!!

 It may be helpful to some folks to understand the typical day during the corn harvest.
 This is NOT a U-pick crop.
 Usually the first picking of the day occurs in the mid-morning and the corn is available on the table by late morning.
 Often a second picking is done in the middle of the afternoon and is on the table in time for the "drive home".
 If needed, another picking occurs to supply the table for the evening period.
 Multiple small pickings are done, rather than a single large one, because we want to keep the corn on the table as fresh as possible.
-In addition, pickings are done as we get orders from a few retailers in the area who market our corn.
-With this in mind, you can see that it is impractical for us to post updates each time we leave the corn field with a new supply of corn.
-If you want to know about recent pickings, please be guided by the schedule just discussed.
-If you're concerned your trip might be wasted on an empty table, feel free to call ahead.
+In addition, pickings are done as we get orders from a few retailers in the area.
+With numerous pickings occurring on any given day you can see why it quickly becomes impractical to post an update here each time we leave the field with a new supply.
+If the timing of pickings interests you, then please be guided by the schedule just discussed.
+If you are concerned that your trip may be wasted on an empty table, feel free to call ahead.
+906-748-2048

 Accepted methods of payment are cash or local check.
 "Local" would be defined as the counties of Chippewa, Mackinac, Luce, Emmet and Cheboygan.

 NOTE RE WEATHER: If thunder can be heard or lightning seen while one is in the berry field, then the farm will immediately close until those conditions are absent.
 Please exit the field right away!